Mohamad-Aboda/Fish-Market-Detection-/README.md

 ### Description
-Fish-Market-Detection is a web app to predict the fish species with the help of a logistical regression model.
+Fish-Market-Detection is a web app to predict the fish species with the help of a logistic regression model.

 ### Project Structure
 ```
-C:.

 │   requirments.txt
 │
 ├───FishMarketProject